The Practice

 I feel life energy in my heart.

-This is not a metaphor.
-It is a description of a state that is accessible, repeatable, and learnable.
 A state that changes what you notice, what you decide, and how you move through a day.
 The science of this — what happens in the body, in the nervous system, in the quality of attention — is now the subject of serious research.
 The practice is older than the research.
 Both point to the same thing.

 The Meditation